amblina/katacoda-scenarios/tutorial3/step4.md

 `ls -h /home/scrapbook/tutorial`{{execute}}

-Nothing interesting happens which makes sense - there are no sizes to convert in this format.
+Nothing interesting happens, which makes sense - there are no sizes to convert in this format.

 Next, let's try using the more explicit way of calling `-h`